-Volant is the flagship group among the sister-societies under Elysian Trust.
-Its members are called “Volanteers.”
-It was created on January 12, 2012, and is a discussion forum for individuals who possess an IQ score that is at least in the upper 99.9th percentile.
-Aside from providing a discussion forum, the group serves as a common nexus point for members to support each other’s interests and projects.
+Founded on January 12, 2012, Volant is the flagship group among the sister-societies under Elysian Trust.
+We call members “Volanteers,” and its discussion forum is for individuals who possess an IQ score that is at least in the upper 99.9th percentile, or about 1 person in 1,000.
+This translates to 145 on most modern IQ tests.
+Aside from providing a discussion forum for Volanteers, the group serves as a common nexus point for members to support each other’s interests and projects.
 The support may be financial, social, or intellectual.
-A few snippets from actual members:
+A few snippets from actual members’ comments:

 “Already, I have greatly benefited from the group because one of the persons I met there has agreed to come to Stanford for an event that a group I am part of is organizing.
 She will speak about reductionism and AI and whether they are compatible (she argues against it… my professors are very for it… so we’ll see how it goes).”

-There have been business collaborations formed, marriages made, projects co-developed, tuitions paid for, and many new friends found in Volant.
-The group has accomplished its goal as a social club, and that is not something to downplay, as the social component is often what is missing in the lives of the high-range neuro-divergent.
+Volanteers have formed business collaborations, married each other, co-developed projects, paid for other members’ tuition, and many simply found new friends in the society.
+The group has accomplished its goal as a social club, and that is not something to downplay, as the social component is often what is missing in the lives of the high-range neurodiverse.

 Volant does work to find that balance of friendliness and rigorous thinking in the discussion forums.
-It’s easy to accomplish when everyone or most people agree on something, but when there are strong opinions that clash this balance can be challenged.
-Much of the frustration can be avoided, though, if newcomers realize that in Volant you aren’t necessarily going to find like-mindedness.
+It’s easy to accomplish when everyone or most people agree on something, but when there are strong opinions that clash, this balance gets tested.
+Members can avoid frustrations if newcomers realize that in Volant, you aren’t necessarily going to find like-mindedness.
 You’ll likely see a broader range of views than you would elsewhere.
 Instead of feeling frustrated by that, revel in it.

 Admissions and Membership

-If you’re applying, it is probably because a Volanteer invited you to join.
+If you’re applying to join Volant, it is probably because a Volanteer invited you to do so.
 They likely asked you because you come across as both brainy and civil.
 If you are brainy in the IQ sense and polite, and will actually participate in our discussions and/or meetings, we’d be delighted to have you.
 But if you are not all three of these things, you may want to consider joining another high IQ club.

 Tests we accept